CodyDeLaTorre/reading-notes/201/class1.md

 ### 1. An HTML Attribute

-- An attribute contains extra information about an elemtent that doesn't appear in the content
+- An attribute contains extra information about an element that doesn't appear in the content

 ### 2. Anatomy of an HTML Element

-- An  HTML element has and opening tag "<", content, and a closing tag ">"
+- An  HTML element has an opening tag "<", content, and a closing tag ">"

 ### 3. Article VS Section Tags